null

 If you are reading this from the lens of an eco-focused business, these holidays represent excellent opportunities to talk about issues you are passionate about and that your business is helping to address and, in turn, support your business’s marketing efforts.

-If you are reading this from the lens of a non-profit, these holidays are perfect days to educate the public about issues, some of which are relatively obscure.
+If you are reading this from the perspective of a non-profit, these holidays are perfect days to educate the public about issues, some of which are relatively obscure.
 For instance, most people don’t understand the importance of soil, but showcasing the difference between dead versus healthy soil on December 5th (World Soil Day) can help.
 Couple this with tips people can take to improve soil health, and you’ve leveraged this holiday for precisely what it intended to achieve.

 If you are an interested citizen, these holidays present the perfect opportunity to talk to friends about issues or engage in relevant activities.
 For example, sign up for your curbside compost program on World Soil Day or start your home compost bin.